defanor/coalpit/README.md

 ## Example

-An example is available in `Example.hs`.
-Given the following Haskell
+An example is available in `examples/Basic.hs`.
+Given the following Haskell value:
-value:

 ```haskell
 Input { something = Nothing